antmicro/renode-models-analyzer/README.md

 --output .
 ```

 Since we are loading the whole solution it will take a while.
-You can load only `Peripherals_NET.csproj` to speed this up.
 You should have now `Potato_UART.cs-registersInfo.json` in your working directory.
 Its contents can look like this:
 ```
   {